entitysport/slate/source/index.html.md

                     "injurytime": 1,
                     "time": 90,
                     "sentence": "In Manchester Arsenal drive forward through Lucas Torreira.
 His shot is on target but it's saved."
                 },
                 {
-                    "id": 62,
-                    "injurytime": 1,
-                    "time": 90,
-                    "sentence": "Arsenal's Henrikh Mkhitaryan is whistled for offside at Old Trafford."
-                },
-                {
-                    "id": 63,
-                    "injurytime": 1,
-                    "time": 90,
-                    "sentence": "Alexandre Lacazette for Arsenal is whistled offside."
-                },
-                {
-                    "id": 64,
-                    "injurytime": 5,
-                    "time": 90,
-                    "sentence": "The match at Old Trafford has been interrupted briefly for a check on Stephan Lichtsteiner, who is down injured."
-                },
-                {
                     "id": 65,